zhang-zengjie/ram-ruts/README.md

 pip install control
 ```

 6. Last but not least, activate the `gurobi` license (See [How To](https://www.gurobi.com/documentation/current/remoteservices/licensing.html)).
 Note that this project is compatible with `gurobi` Released version `11.0.1`.
-Keep your `gurobi` updated in case incompatibility.
+Keep your `gurobi` updated in case of incompatibility.

 ### Running Instructions